Skip to content

 Consequences of a rejected ballot

-Under Quebec’s electoral system, rejected ballots are counted in voter turnout.
+Under Québec’s electoral system, rejected ballots are counted in voter turnout.
 However, only valid ballots are included in the determination of how the total amount of annual financial assistance to political parties is distributed.

-Blank vote and spoiled ballots in Québec
+Blank vote and voluntarily spoiled ballots in Québec

 Other resources